BODE: LOOKING BACK TO THE 2006 OLYMPICS

 Having persuaded myself to forgive his Olympic conduct, I suggest that you do the same.
 A tad of perspective may aid the act of forgiveness.
 Skiing itself has not been without its malingerers, including racers who ignored Olympic rules by taking money under the table.
 Professional athletes are not models of decorum, as newspaper sports pages sordidly remind us daily.
 But Bode Miller is not among those who have assaulted coaches and hotel receptionists.
 He hasn’t Terrell-Owened his teammates, or served prison time.
 He’s simply an eccentric Yankee who tries people’s patience because he stubbornly persists in learning about life on his own.

-Bode now stands 11th on the men's all-time list of "Most Valuable Racers" in Alpine Olympic events.
+After Sochi, and another bronze medal, Bode stands 11th on the men's all-time list of "Most Valuable Racers" in Alpine Olympic events.
 See Matteo Pacor's statistics here.